SAP Spend Management: How Ariba, Concur, and Fieldglass Work Together

 Do I need all three products (Ariba, Concur, Fieldglass)?

 No. Each product operates independently.
 Most organisations start with Ariba (procurement is the largest spend category).
 Add Concur if travel spend is significant (typically 5-15% of operating costs).
-Add Fieldglass if external workforce spend is material (common in consulting, IT, and project-based industries).
+Add Fieldglass if external workforce spend is material, which is common in consulting, IT, and project-based industries.

 Can Ariba work without S/4HANA?

 Yes.
-Ariba connects to any ERP through standard APIs — S/4HANA, Oracle, Microsoft Dynamics, and others.
-The integration is tighter with S/4HANA (pre-built connectors), but Ariba is designed as a standalone cloud solution that connects to your ERP of choice.
+Ariba connects to any ERP through standard APIs: S/4HANA, Oracle, Microsoft Dynamics, and others.
+The integration is tighter with S/4HANA thanks to pre-built connectors, but Ariba is designed as a standalone cloud solution that hooks into your ERP of choice.

 What’s the difference between Ariba and S/4HANA Procurement?